Sheikh-Nightshader/HexEd/README.md

 Python 3.x

-Compatible with Windows, Linux, macOS and Android using Termux with python3 installed.
+Compatible with Windows, Linux, macOS and Android using Termux with python3 installed and Pydroid

 No additional dependencies required